 Some women need just one session to get better, but some need regular hands-on treatment throughout their pregnancy as the joint realignment and position cannot be maintained.
 There are various possible reasons such as a delay in starting treatment, tight muscles which the therapist is finding difficult to treat and, later in the pregnancy, the size of your growing baby.
-If you have had pain for a long time, your muscles may pull your joints back out of alignment (compensation) which is why the treatment may make you feel better at first, but it gradually gets worse again over the next few days.
 Do not despair if this happens to you.
 It sometimes takes some time to work out why these compensations are happening and stop them, so do persist with treatment.

 Pelvic floor and PGP